Windows Server 2008 (R2) End of Life | What to Do Now?

 Products migrate to Azure

-For more information, if you own one of following products, you have to seek another way out since they are not eligible to the Extended Security Updates.
-These products are coming to their real end.
+For more information, if you own one of the following products, you have to seek another way out since they are not eligible for the Extended Security Updates.
+These products are coming to their rear end.
 Don’t worry, you may check out the next solution.

 Products cannot migrate to Azure